 Children: Son-Rayaba Malusare

-Tanaji Malusare is one of the brave and famous Maratha warriors and is a name that is synonymous with valour.
-He was a friend of the great Shivaji.
-He is best remembered for the 1670 battle of Sinhagad, where he fought until his last breath against the Mughal fort defender Udaybhan Rathore that paved the way for the Marathas to win.
-Shivaji Maharaj used to call him 'Sinha' (Lion) because of his strength.
+Tanaji Malusare is one of the brave and famous Maratha warriors whose name is synonymous with valour.
+He was a friend of the great warrior king, Shivaji.
+He is best remembered for the battle of Sinhagad (1670) where he fought until his last breath against the Mughal fort defender Udaybhan Rathore.
+This battle paved the way for the Marathas’ victory.
+Shivaji used to call him 'Sinha' (Lion) because of his strength.

-About the Battle of Sinhagad and how he fought it?
+About the Battle of Sinhagad and how Tanaji Malusare fought it?

 Preparations were going on for the marriage of Tanaji Malusare's son.
-There was a frolic atmosphere all around.
-He had gone to invite Shivaji Maharaj and his family to attend the wedding but when he came to know that Shivaji Maharaj wants to get back the Sinhagad Fort from the Mughals.
+There was an atmosphere of frolic all around.
+He had gone to invite Shivaji and his family to attend the wedding but he came to know that Shivaji wanted to get the Sinhagad Fort back from the Mughals.
 Earlier, the name of the fort of Sinhagad was Kondhana.

-Let us have a glimpse of the history of Kondhana Fort, how it gets into the hands of Mughals?
+Let us get a glimpse of the history of the Kondhana Fort and how it got into the hands of Mughals?

-In 1665, due to the treaty of Purandar, Shivaji Maharaj had to give the Kondhana Fort to the Mughals.
-Kondhana, located near Pune, was the heaviest fortification and strategically placed fort.
-After this treaty, the Rajput, Arab and Pathan troops used to protect the fort on behalf of the Mughals.
-The most capable commander in this was Udaybhan Rathore and also a Durgpal, who was appointed by the Mughal army chief Jai Singh I.
+In 1665, due to the treaty of Purandar, Shivaji had to give the Kondhana Fort to the Mughals.
+Kondhana, located near Pune, was the heaviest fortification and was a strategically placed fort.
+After the treaty of Purander, the Rajput, Arab and Pathan troops protect the fort on behalf of the Mughals.
+The most capable commander among them was Udaybhan Rathore.
+He was a fort-keeper and was appointed by the Mughal army chief Jai Singh I.

-After Shivaji's order, Tanaji with 300 armies marched to capture the fort Sinhagad in 1670.
-He was accompanied by his brother and 80-year-old Shelar maternal uncle.
-The weather was not good and to climb the fort was difficult due to height.
-The climb was straight.
+After Shivaji's order, Tanaji with 300 soldiers marched to capture the Sinhagad fort in 1670.
+He was accompanied by his brother and maternal uncle, Shelar.
+The weather was not good and it was difficult to climb the fort because of its height.
+The climb was almost vertical.

-It is said that Tanaji, with the help of his pet, a giant reptile called Ghorpad, succeeded in climbing the cliff with the help of rope with the soldiers and attacked the Mughals silently.
+It is said that Tanaji, with the help of Shivaji's pet, a giant reptile named Yashwanti (also known as Ghorpad in Marathi), succeeded in climbing the cliff with the help of a rope with the soldiers and attacked the Mughals silently.
 Udaybhan and Mughal soldiers were unaware of this attack.
 The battle was fought fiercely and Tanaji was killed by Udaybhan.
-But his Shelar uncle took command of the fight after Tanaji's death and killed Udaybhan.
+His uncle, Shelar, took command of the battle after Tanaji's death and killed Udaybhan.
 Finally, the fort was captured by the Marathas.
-Ultimately, the Marathas won due to Tanaji's bravery and hoisted the saffron flag at Kondhana Fort.
+Ultimately, the Marathas won due to Tanaji's bravery and hoisted the saffron flag on the Kondhana Fort.

-Despite the victory, Shivaji Maharaj was deeply upset by losing his most capable commander and friend and came out of his mouth – “Gad ala pan Sinha gela.” (“The fort has come, but the lion is gone.”).
-In the honour of Tanaji, he changed the name of Kondhana Fort to Sinhagad Fort because he used to call Tanaji as 'Sinha' (Lion).
+Despite the victory, Shivaji was deeply hurt by the loss of his most capable commander and friend and famously said – “Gad ala pan Sinha gela.” (“The fort has come, but the lion is gone.”).
+In the honour of Tanaji, he changed the name of the Kondhana Fort to Sinhagad Fort as he used to refer to Tanaji as 'Sinha' (Lion).

-Tanaji Malusare was a warrior who obeyed Shivaji Maharaj and fought the Battle of Sinhagad Fort and won, despite not thinking about his son's marriage and family.
-The valour of such a great warrior is remembered in Maharashtra and all over India.
+Tanaji Malusare is remembered as a brave warrior who was devoted to Shivaji and fought the epic Battle of Sinhagad Fort and won it without thinking about his son's impending marriage or his family.
+The valour of this great Maratha is widely acknowledged and remembered in Maharashtra and all over India.